 Because certain NGL products compete with other refined petroleum products in the fuel and petrochemical feedstock markets, NGL product prices are set by or in competition with refined petroleum products.
 Increased production and importation of NGLs and NGL products in the United States may decrease NGL product prices in relation to refined petroleum alternatives and thereby increase consumption of NGL products as NGL products are substituted for other more expensive refined petroleum products.
 Conversely, a decrease in the production and importation of NGLs and NGL products could increase NGL product prices in relation to refined petroleum product prices and thereby decrease consumption of NGLs.
-However, because of the relationship of crude oil and natural gas production to NGL products and alternative products would be temporary.
+However, because of the relationship of crude oil and natural gas production to NGL production, the Company believes any imbalance in the prices of NGLs and NGL products and alternative products would be temporary.